Singular support of coherent sheaves, and the geometric Langlands conjecture: The stack : recollections

 is an ind-affine DG indscheme locally almost of finite type, and is in fact an affine DG scheme if $X$ proper.
 This implies (a) and (a').
 It also implies (b): to show that $\LocSys_G(X)$ is locally almost of finite type we can replace the initial $X$ by $^{cl}\!X$.

 The fact that

-is an ind-affine indscheme (resp., affine scheme for $X$ proper) and that it is locally of finite type follows from Lemmas \ref{l:Bun G cl} and \ref{l:Loc G cl}, since the corresponding assertions in classical algebraic geometry are well-known.
+is an ind-affine indscheme (resp., affine scheme for $X$ proper) and that it is locally of finite type follows from Lemmas \ref{l:Bun G cl} and \ref{l:Loc G cl}, since the corresponding assertions in classical algebraic geometry are well known. \footnote{In the case when $X$ is smooth, this is obvious, using the description of local systems as bundles with a connection.
+For a general $X$, it is enough to consider the case of $G=GL_n$.
+Then the ``locally of finite type" assertion is a general property of the category of D-modules.
+The (ind)-representability can be proved using the infinitesimal groupoid as in \lemref{l:schematicity}.}

 To prove that \eqref{e:conn on bundle} is a DG indscheme/DG scheme we use \thmref{t:repr}.
 Indeed, the required condition on the pro-cotangent spaces follows from \lemref{l:schematicity}.

 The fact that \eqref{e:conn on bundle} is locally almost of finite type follows from \lemref{l:laft crit}.